clux/probes/content/post/2024-10-01-prometheus-minified.md

 This number is multiplicative with regular cardinality:
   * `pod` / `node` labels added by prometheus operator :: if 2000 metric per pod, and scaling to 20 pods, now you have 40000 metrics
   * request information added by users (endpoint, route, status, error) :: 5 eps * 10 routes * 8 statuses * 4 errors = 1600 metrics, but with 30 buckets = 48000
+  * See the [Containing Your Cardinality](https://promcon.io/2019-munich/slides/containing-your-cardinality.pdf) talk for more maths details

 2. **Inefficiency** 30x multiplied information is a bad way to store a few additional signals